litomi2026/litomi-ops/infra/cloudflare/README.md

 | Terraform | `argocd_readonly_emails`      | No        | Yes |
 | Terraform | `stg_allowed_emails`          | No        | Yes |

-Argo CD currently does not split roles in Cloudflare or Argo CD.
-The values in `argocd_admin_emails` and the deprecated compatibility variable `argocd_readonly_emails` are merged into one email allowlist, and every allowed Argo CD OIDC user receives Argo CD admin permissions.

 Set this workspace-specific Terraform variable on `zone-litomi-in-dns`:

 | Category  | Key             | Sensitive | Notes                                          |